russmatney/blog/_posts/techsposure/2015-04-20-docker-is-powerful.md

 Here's an awesome [Wordpress Dockerfile](https://github.com/eugeneware/docker-wordpress-nginx).
-That plus Docker Machine lets you go from 0 to locally running Wordpress in just a few minutes, and lets you push up your own wordpress instance to any machine in the same amount of time.
+That plus Docker Machine lets you go from 0 to locally running Wordpress in just a few minutes, and lets you push up your own wordpress instance to any machine in the cloud in the same amount of time.

 ##Beast mode